 Hammered dulcimer

-Music instruments where you strike strings with sticks (hammered dulcimers) have been prevelent in many cultures under many different names: cimbalom (Hungary, Rumania, Ukraine), cymbaly (Poland), hachbrett (Austria, Germany, Switzerland), khim (Cambodia, Laos, Thiland), salterio (Brazil, Italy, Mexico, Portugal, Spain), santoor (Bangladesh, India, Pakistan), santouri (Greece), santur (Afghanistan, Iran, Iraq, Turkey), tiompan (Ireland), tsimbl (Yiddish), tsymbaly (Belarus, Ukraine), yangqin (China), etc. A common claim is that the hammered dulcimer originated in Persia (modern-day Iran), then was brought to Western Europe between 900 and 1200 by the Moors and returning Crusaders.
-However, in impecable research by Paul M. Gifford (Master's Degree in Library Sciences/M.L.S., Senior Associate Librarian Emeritus, Genesse Historical Collections Center, University of Michigan-Flint), the instrument as known today is believed to have been developed independently in Europe in the early 15th century when the technology of drawing wire was invented resulting in uniform cross-section wires without weak spots.
+Music instruments where you strike strings with sticks (hammered dulcimers) have been prevalent in many cultures under many different names: cimbalom (Hungary, Rumania, Ukraine), cymbaly (Poland), hachbrett (Austria, Germany, Switzerland), khim (Cambodia, Laos, Thiland), salterio (Brazil, Italy, Mexico, Portugal, Spain), santoor (Bangladesh, India, Pakistan), santouri (Greece), santur (Afghanistan, Iran, Iraq, Turkey), tiompan (Ireland), tsimbl (Yiddish), tsymbaly (Belarus, Ukraine), yangqin (China), etc. A common claim is that the hammered dulcimer originated in Persia (modern-day Iran), then was brought to Western Europe between 900 and 1200 by the Moors and returning Crusaders.
+However, in impeccable research by Paul M. Gifford (Master's Degree in Library Sciences/M.L.S., Senior Associate Librarian Emeritus, Genesse Historical Collections Center, University of Michigan-Flint), the instrument as known today is believed to have been developed independently in Europe in the early 15th century when the technology of drawing wire was invented resulting in uniform cross-section wires without weak spots.
 Early gut strings or beaten wire strings worked for plucked instruments but would break under the forces associated with striking.
 By the early 16th century, the hammered dulcimer was firmly established in Europe and was popular in the court of King James I of England.
 It was brought into eastern Europe by the Roma people.
-The harpsichord was one of the most important keyboard instruments in European music from the 16th through the first half of the 18th centery.
+The harpsichord was one of the most important keyboard instruments in European music from the 16th century through the first half of the 18th century.
 Its main limitation was that the strings were plucked providing the player no control over loudness note-to-note nor tone quality.
 Being struck by hand-held hammers, the hammered dulcimer provided dynamic control of volume and tone.
-Based on the hammered dulcimer, Italian harpsichord builder Bartolomeo Cristofori invented the pianoforte in the early 1700's where strings were struck by hammers using an ingeneous and complex key mechanism.
+Based on the hammered dulcimer, Italian harpsichord builder Bartolomeo Cristofori invented the pianoforte in the early 1700's where strings were struck by hammers using an ingenious and complex key mechanism.
 The harpsichord was gradually replaced by the pianoforte then the modern piano, with the transition complete by the early 19th century.
 Also based on the hammered dulcimer, Hungarian Josef Schunda invented the concert cimbalom in 1874 where strings are struck by hand-held hammers.

 Scott on hammered dulcimer

 To eliminate confusion with eastern European instruments with different note layouts, the instrument I play can be called the western hammered dulcimer.
 Hammered dulcimers are characterized by bright, bell-like tones with lots of sustain, although some builders are providing low-sustain models.
-The first recording sighting of a hammered dulcimer in America was in Massachusetts in 1717.
+The first recorded sighting of a hammered dulcimer in America was in Massachusetts in 1717.
 By the 1850s, they were being produced commercially in New York.
 Montgomery Ward started listing hammered dulcimers in their catalogs in 1894, and Sears by 1897.
 Because it was much more portable than the piano, the hammered dulcimer was popular in 19th century lumber camps (sometimes called a lumberjack piano).
 As reed organs and pianos became affordable, American interest sharply declined beginning around 1906.
-The dulcimer had a brief revival beginning in the 1920's through car mogal Henry Ford's love of social music.
-Ford's Early American Orchestra payed for dances in Michigan, released recordings on the Victor and Columbia labels, and aired a weekly national radio program.
+The dulcimer had a brief revival beginning in the 1920's through car mogul Henry Ford's love of social music.
+Ford's Early American Orchestra played for dances in Michigan, released recordings on the Victor and Columbia labels, and aired a weekly national radio program.
 With Ford's death in 1947, the orchestra disbanded and interest in the dulcimer waned once more.
 The 1960s folk revival where new builders were inspired to start making dulcimers reintroduced the instrument worldwide.

 hammered dulcimer hammers

 Like many folk instruments, beyond the common note-tuning scheme of western hammered dulcimers, there is a lack of the strict standardization exhibited in modern orchestral instruments.
 Builders may vary the number of string courses defining the range of the instrument.
 Normal dulcimer ranges are 2.5 to 3 octaves.
 There are small dulcimers with barely an octave range, and some with extra bridges providing 4.5 octaves.
-Like a mandolin or 12-string guitar, dulcimers normally have 2 or more strngs per string course, and strings/course may be different in different playing areas.
+Like a mandolin or 12-string guitar, dulcimers normally have 2 or more strings per string course, and strings/course may be different in different playing areas.
 Like their fretted instrument counterparts, you treat a string course like a single note, striking all strings of a course at the same time.
 Also like many folk instruments, a dulcimer is primarily a diatonic instrument (note layout is based on a 7-note scale) rather than the 12-note chromatic scale based on half steps.
 A so-called chromatic dulcimer is still a diatonic dulcimer, it just has a few more notes on auxiliary bridges providing particular chromatic notes that are missing in the regular layout.
 There are linear chromatic or piano hammered dulcimers, but they are quite rare.
 Note layout is entirely different, and you won't be able to play many of the standard embellishments and arrangement patterns common to regular dulcimers.
 As with any schema change, there are advantages and disadvantages.
-I grew up playing organ and piano, and did not have any trouble learning the standard dulcimer layout.
-A few builders offer soprano hammered dulcimers; they are tuned an octave higher than a regular dulcimer, and have only 1 string per course.
+I grew up playing organ and piano and did not have any trouble learning the standard dulcimer layout.
+A few builders offer soprano hammered dulcimers; they are tuned an octave higher than a regular dulcimer and have only 1 string per course.

 (Scott) The first time we saw a hammered dulcimer, I didn't even know that's what we were looking at.
-One of Irma's college friends living out of state was visiting, and showed us a funny many-stringed instrument in a trapezoidal shape that she struck with sticks.
+One of Irma's college friends living out of state was visiting and showed us a funny many-stringed instrument in a trapezoidal shape that she struck with sticks.
 I forgot all about the experience for years.
 When Irma started playing Celtic harp in 2001, I often played opposite her on 12-string guitar because we loved how the bright and percussive guitar contrasted and complemented the harp's mellow sounds.
-We enjoyed listening to and playing Celtic music, and on recordings we often heard harp paired with something called a hammered dulcimer, and loved the sound - for the very same reasons I liked 12-string guitar with harp.
+We enjoyed listening to and playing Celtic music, and on recordings we often heard harp paired with something called a hammered dulcimer and loved the sound - for the very same reasons I liked 12-string guitar with harp.
 In listening to the cassette tapes (yes, we still have hundreds of those), we had no idea what a hammered dulcimer was, trying to imagine what it must look like or how it was played to produce such beautiful sounds.
 In 2003, we attended a concert by Willson & McKee who were passing through Albuquerque, and Kim McKee played some tunes on her hammered dulcimer.
 From recordings, I already knew I loved the sound.
 Upon seeing it live, I just had to find out about them!
 Before the year's end, I had ordered a custom dulcimer from Russell Cook (Masterworks) in Oklahoma.
 I was so anxious to play, I bought a pair of hammers right away and had a local print shop laminate a full-scale drawing I'd made of the string layout so I could practice for the few months it took my instrument to be built.

 Dulceleste (Dulcimer Celeste)